SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 This example of unintended sharing is a simple illustration of a problem that often comes up when using classes.
-It is clear to see where things went wrong in this example, but when you write more complicated code and changes come from many different places, it is much more difficult to reason about your code.
+It's clear to see where things went wrong in this example, but when you write more complicated code and changes come from many different places, it's much more difficult to reason about your code.
 Much like constants,
 structures make it easier to reason about your code because you don't have to worry about